nmaekawa/catchpy/README.rst

 into the API page, by clicking on the lock at the right of each API call, or on the ``Authorize`` button at the top right of the page.

+CatchPy can also be installed a a Django app in an existing Django project.
+See `below <install-as-a-django-app>`_ for more details.

 Not So Quick Start
 ------------------